jgpeco/taskmanager-tekna/README.md

 The web app was created to be a fullstack application that can process the basic CRUD operations for an user that has its one email and password.
 I learnt a lot coding this project, primarily about docker containerization, the configs of an nginx build in an angular app, how to run and operate a postgres database and it was the first time that I developed something with Angular, it was a pleasant surprise to see the frontend working.

-Overall, this was a nice project that, even with the lack of some features (mostly tests), should work seamless.
+Overall, this was a nice project that, even with the lack of some features (mostly tests), should work seamlessly.
 I hope you'll like it. =)